-Federal Marijuana Law & Penalties
+Federal Law and Penalties

+Possession.
 A first offense of possession of marijuana of any amount is considered a misdemeanor and can result in imprisonment up to one year and a minimum fine of $1,000.
 For a second conviction, the penalty increases to a mandatory minimum sentence of 15 days, up to a maximum of two years, and a fine of up to $2,500.
 Any subsequent conviction for possession results in a mandatory minimum sentence of 90 days, up to a maximum of three years, and a fine of up to $5,000.

+Paraphernalia.
 The unauthorized sale or importation of drug paraphernalia carries a punishment of up to three years’ imprisonment.
 The CSA defines drug paraphernalia as equipment that is used to produce, conceal, and consume illicit drugs.
 Some items, such as water pipes, vaporizers, bongs, and bowls can be sold legally anywhere as long as the sale is “for tobacco use only;” however, once a new pipe or bong is used with marijuana, it becomes subject to the prohibitions of federal law.

+Medical marijuana.
 The term “medical marijuana” refers to the cultivation, use, or possession of marijuana for medical reasons.
 There is a debate concerning medical use, but an increasing number of states (listed below) have legalized the use of medical marijuana, removing criminal penalties for prescribing doctors and patients.
 Reform legislation has been introduced that would effectively end federal prohibition of medical marijuana, allowing industries to take steps toward research improvement.
 For example, if passed, The Compassionate Access, Research Expansion and Respect States (CARES) Act would amend the Controlled Substances Act by decreasing marijuana from a Schedule I to a Schedule II drug, easing restrictions on researchers, and allowing states to set their own policies for medical marijuana.

 Medical Use Only